Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 has a recent [blog post](https://blog.openai.com/openai-baselines-ppo/) explaining it.

-To train the agents within the Ball Balance environment, we will be using the Python package.
+Before we get into training, you need to have your environment setup, and the ml-agents python package installed.
+If you have not done so already, follow [this guide](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Installation.md) to setup your environment.
+Then, To train the agents within the Ball Balance environment, we will be using the
+Python package.
 We have provided a convenient script called `mlagents-learn` which accepts arguments used to configure both training and inference phases.